Naprosnia/BG_MPlayer/README.md

 ---

+⚠️ Performance Notice

+Running ES-DE and BG_MPlayer from an external drive (e.g. USB) may result in significant delays, especially during VLC startup.
+For optimal performance, it's recommended to install and run from a local/internal drive.

+---

 ## ❗ Disclaimer

 This project is **not actively maintained**.
 It was developed for **my personal use**, and I'm sharing it in case others find it useful too.